Image one: the original SketchUp model. Image two: the SketchUp model linked in a Revit project

 Once in SketchUp, either of these approaches gives you the ability to treat the elements like standard SketchUp entities and manipulate and visualize as you see fit.
 Here are the nitty-gritty details of the process.

-If you aren’t a current SketchUp subscriber, try out the workflow using our free 30-day trial.
+If you aren’t a current SketchUp subscriber, try out the workflow using our free trial.
 If you are a current subscriber, check out SketchUp Campus for tutorials on anything from SketchUp fundamentals to developing CAD workflows.